 Fiscal Year

-Section 9.1: Tthe fiscal year of the Charter School shall begin on July 1 and end on June 30 of the following calendar year.
+Section 9.1: The fiscal year of the Charter School shall begin on July 1 and end on June 30 of the following calendar year.

 ARTICLE IX

 Amendments

 Section 11.1: These Bylaws may be altered, amended or repealed in whole or in part by the affirmative vote of two-thirds of the Trustees then in office, present at any regular or special meeting of the Board of Trustees, duly called at which a quorum is present, and the notice of which specifies that one of the purposes of the meeting is the amendment of these Bylaws, subject to approval by the commissioner of elementary and secondary education.